Nordstrom Anniversary Sale: Shop Celeb-Loved Barefoot Dreams Cardigans

-The Nordstrom Anniversary Sale is here -- and full of amazing deals on everything from in-demand activewear to cozy favorites beloved by the stars.
+The Nordstrom Anniversary Sale 2021 is now live after an intense sale preview and it's full of amazing deals on everything from in-demand activewear to cozy favorites beloved by the stars.

 If you're in the market for plush, lush and comfortable blankets, cardigans and more, look no further than Barefoot Dreams, the brand celebs like Hailey Bieber, Brie Larson and Kourtney Kardashian go to for optimum comfort and maximum style.
-And a collection of items from the brand -- including the cardigan Larson wore while "cosplaying as [her] 70s doppelgänger" and the blanket Kardashian recently posed in during a glam session -- are currently on sale with early access to the Nordstrom Anniversary Sale.
+And a collection of loungewear items from the brand -- including the cardigan Larson wore while "cosplaying as [her] 70s doppelgänger" and the blanket Kardashian recently posed in during a glam session -- are currently a part of the Nordstrom Anniversary Sale items.

 Celeb fans might already know Selena Gomez loves Barefoot Dreams, as does Oprah Winfrey -- who has included items from the brand on her list of Favorite Things throughout the years.
 "It's like a baby blanket for adults!" the media mogul said of the super soft fabric.